-Sunday School is offered for children ages Pre-K through 6th grade and is held right after children’s time during Sunday morning worship.
+Sunday School is offered for children ages Pre-K through 6th grade.
 We aspire to create a safe, fun, nurturing space that meets the needs of all our children through a variety of hands-on learning.

 Using the Rotation Sunday School model, our children spend three to four weeks focused on one Bible story or theme.
 The first Sunday of each month all ages (pre-k through 6th) have class together.
 In the weeks following, they rotate with a class (called a Flock) of their peers to different classrooms where they learn the story through art, drama, music, audio-visual media, play, cooking, and other interactive tools.